jrroman/EvergreenWiki/Home.md

 ###How It Works
 Evergreen monitors a set of github repositories, waiting for new commits.
 When a new commit comes in or enough time has passed, Evergreen schedules builds for different variants (different OSes, compile flags, etc).
-Once builds are scheduled, an internal heuristic decides how many cloud machines to allocate in order to get tests done and quickly and cheaply as possible.
+Once builds are scheduled, an internal heuristic decides how many cloud machines to allocate in order to get tests done as quickly and cheaply as possible.

-Evergreen sends a executable agent binary to each test machine, which begins running its given task.
+Evergreen sends an executable agent binary to each test machine, which begins running its given task.
 Logs are streamed back to the main server, along with system statistics and formatted test results.